 It's so much FUN!

-When appropriate, we integrate computing into other subjects in order to develop the children’s digital literacy.
+When appropriate, and as often as our technology allows, we integrate computing into other subjects in order to develop the children’s digital literacy.
 This is further enhanced by a computer club for KS2 children evey week.

 Visit our 'Online Safety' page for more information

 At St Philips’ we are committed to providing children with an exciting, stimulating, and comprehensive art curriculum in which children can creative, explore and record their own ideas and experiences.
 We aim for all children to have confidence and be proficient in drawing, painting, sculpting, printing, collage, and other design techniques.
 We ensure that children are exposed to several great artists, sculptures and designers and are able to evaluate and analyse work using the language of art in a respectful manner.

 Art is taught in units, due to our mixed year groups.
 Our 2-year cycle ensures that each class completes 3 half termly units across the year.
 Wherever possible we link Art to our other topics therefore making it cross curricular.
 Within the curriculum we have identified the key knowledge and skills of each area of Art, ensuring that progression is achieved across all year groups.
 This ensures that children will develop a considerable knowledge of individual artists as well as mastering the key processes of art, drawing, painting, printing, collage, and sculpture.

 Each unit of work focuses on an artist and a particular style or method of art.
 As the unit progress’s children develop their knowledge and understanding of the artist and the style of art within their unit.
 They develop their skills and confidence using appropriate materials and finish with a piece of artwork inspired by the original artist.
 This may be completed in variety of ways to suit our space and resources, children may work as a whole class, in groups or on individual basis.